Algebras with a negation map: Exploring triples and systems

+The trace operator can be viewed as a unary operator, so we can define the variety of semialgebras with traces.

+\item \textbf{Bilinear forms on a module $M$.} Linear algebra, which has played a significant role in tropical mathematics, can be taken over systems.
+Although one can define modules $M$ over \semirings0 (and systems) the same way as modules over rings, \cite{IKR45,JMR}, much research focuses on the free module $M = \mathcal A^{(n)}.$

-\item \textbf{Bilinear forms.} We start with the set-up of $\operatorname{(v)}$, but now also have an operator $b: M \times M \to R$ satisfying the identical relations defining bilinearity.
+A \textbf{bilinear form} is an operator $b: M \times M \to \mathcal A$ satisfying the classical identities defining bilinearity; an example is the inner product.

-\item \textbf{Quadratic forms.} The general definition of quadratic form over a semiring is given in \cite{IKR45}.
-Continuing $\operatorname{(x)},$ we introduce a (quadratic) operator $Q: M \to R$ satisfying the identical relation $Q(x+y) = Q(x) + Q(y) + b(x,y)$, where the bilinear form $b(x,y)$ is the linearization of $Q$.
+\item \textbf{Quadratic forms.} The general definition of quadratic form over a semiring is given in \cite{IKR45}, also cf.~\cite{ChR}.
+Continuing $\operatorname{(iii)},$ we introduce a (quadratic) operator $Q: M \to \mathcal A$ satisfying the identity $Q(x+y) = Q(x) + Q(y) + b(x,y)$, where the binary operator $b(x,y)$ is the accompanying bilinear form of $Q$.
+We get a variety by incorporating the quadratic form into the structure.

 \item \textbf{Blueprints.} Lorscheid~\cite[Definition~1.1]{Lor} has put tropical geometry in a rather general framework, which we review.